 Insurance is essential when taking part in winter sports, as mountain rescue services and helicopter evacuations in most countries are not free of charge.
 See the separate leaflet called Dealing with the Effects of Cold and the section providing advice for travelling to remote locations.

 If you are travelling to altitude, see separate sections dealing with altitude sickness and advice for travelling to remote locations for more details.
 Follow the guidance on how quickly to ascend and when to stop or go back down.
+In some cases it may be appropriate to consult a private travel clinic (not your GP) for an altitude sickness medication prescription to take with you.

 Building construction in holiday destinations is not always as reliable as we expect it to be at home.
 Fire regulations may not be adhered to.
 Recent accidents abroad have highlighted risks of poorly maintained boilers, of dangerous balconies and of cloudy swimming pools: